 Solar glass prices remained flat in CW29.

-With MIIT’s call for an end to low-price competition earlier this month, the days of rock-bottom prices seem to be over.
+With MIIT’s call for an end to low-price competition earlier this month, there seem to be some first effects upstream.
 With the price increases in Calendar Week 29, the polysilicon category has moved into positive territory YtD, while n-type wafers, cells, and modules are staging a turnaround.
 On the other hand, the gradual phase-out of p-type products continues.
+It remains to be seen how sustainable this price uptick is as global demand in H2 will be much lower than in the first six months following the recent changes in solar market design in China.

 The data refers to average product prices in China.
 The data was collected by Chinese market research firm Gessey PV Consulting.